San Francisco Visitor Guide, Travel Tips

 San Francisco Restaurants With A View, Golden Gate Park Restaurants (In & Nearby)

-Best Hotels In San Francisco, Where To Stay When Visiting San Francisco
+Best Hotels In San Francisco, Where To Stay When Visiting

 Most people will tell you to avoid the Tenderloin and conversely Union Square as it’s next to the Tenderloin but it really depends on your itinerary, where you walk etc. Most people don’t need to walk in that direction and most people will take bus or cabs to get through parts of the city.